Home | SEL & Behavior | Early Relationships | Why is Kindness Important in Early Learning?

 Fred Rogers said, “There are three ways to ultimate success: The first way is to be kind.
 The second way is to be kind.
 The third way is to be kind.”

-As a champion of early childhood education and social-emotional learning, Mr. Rogers saw the value and importance of teaching kindness, love, and compassion to preschoolers.
-These lessons have lifelong benefits for children’s physical and emotional wellbeing, both inside and out of the classroom.
-Children who are taught kindness in early childhood have tools for healthier relationships and personal success later in life.
+As a champion of early childhood education and social-emotional learning, Mister Rogers saw the value and importance of teaching kindness, love, and compassion to preschoolers.
+These lessons have lifelong benefits for children’s physical and emotional well-being, both inside and out of the classroom.
+Children who are taught kindness in early childhood are better equipped for healthy relationships and personal success later in life.

 The Benefits of Practicing Kindness with Early Learners

-Kindness and Social-Emotional Learning Curriculum leads to happier and less anxious children.
-Dr. Sonja Lyubomirsky, psychology professor at the University of California, Riverside and author of the bestseller The How of Happiness: A Scientific Approach to Getting the Life You Want, explains that “since depression, anxiety and stress involve a high degree of focus on the self, focussing on the needs of others literally helps shift our thinking.
+A curriculum that includes kindness and other social-emotional skills leads to happier children, with the tools to meet challenges like anxiety and disappointment.
+Dr. Sonja Lyubomirsky, psychology professor at the University of California, Riverside and author of the bestseller The How of Happiness: A Scientific Approach to Getting the Life You Want, explains that “since depression, anxiety, and stress involve a high degree of focus on the self, focusing on the needs of others literally helps shift our thinking.
 Having a positive effect on someone else can increase our self-esteem and give our life a greater sense of purpose.”

-Ripple Kindness Project, a curriculum and community project with a mission of improving happiness and wellbeing in schools, notes that kindness in the classroom is being recognized as a vital part of curriculum, because of the wide range of benefits for early learners.
+Ripple Kindness Project, a curriculum and community project with a mission of improving happiness and well-being in schools, notes that kindness in early learning and elementary school classrooms offers a variety of learning benefits.
 Some of these benefits are listed below:

-• Better Physical Health: According to Dr. David R. Hamilton, PhD, author and blogger on kindness and healing, shares that that acts of kindness are often accompanied by emotional warmth, which produces oxytocin in the brain and body.
+• Better Physical Health: According to Dr. David R. Hamilton, PhD, author and blogger on kindness and healing, notes that acts of kindness are often accompanied by emotional warmth, which produces oxytocin in the brain and body.
 Oxytocin protects the heart by reducing blood pressure.

 • Better Results & Greater Attendance: Students who feel welcome in their school, classroom, or center are more likely to want to attend.
 Children will feel less anxious about coming to school when they can anticipate being treated with kindness and respect.